 LearnLib is a free and open source (Apache License 2.0) Java framework for automata learning.
-It is mainly being developed at the Chair for Programming Systems at the TU Dortmund University, Germany.
-15 years of research in the field of automated learning as well as our experience in engineering software have gone into the development of LearnLib.
+It is mainly being developed at the Chair of Programming Systems at TU Dortmund University, Germany.
+20 years of research in the field of automated learning as well as our experience in engineering software have gone into the development of LearnLib.

 In order to start using the latest, stable release of LearnLib in your Maven project, include the following snippet into the dependencies section of the pom.xml.